kmbordin/kmbordin.github.io/CV.md

 ## Institutional Responsibilities And Citizenship

-[**Reviewer for:**]{.underline} Scientific Reports, Journal of Ecology, New Phytologist, Forest Ecology and Management, Restoration Ecology, Biotropica, Frontiers in Plant Science, Frontiers in Forests and Global Change, Perspectives in Ecology and Conservation, Journal of Vegetation Science, Folia Geobotanica, Ecological Indicators, Applied Vegetation Science, Global Ecology and Conservation, Brazilian Journal of Botany, Ecological Processes, Ecology and Evolution, Biotropica, Science of The Total Environment and other local journals.
+**Reviewer for:** Scientific Reports, Journal of Ecology, New Phytologist, Forest Ecology and Management, Restoration Ecology, Biotropica, Frontiers in Plant Science, Frontiers in Forests and Global Change, Perspectives in Ecology and Conservation, Journal of Vegetation Science, Folia Geobotanica, Ecological Indicators, Applied Vegetation Science, Global Ecology and Conservation, Brazilian Journal of Botany, Ecological Processes, Ecology and Evolution, Biotropica, Science of The Total Environment and other local journals.

 ## Networks